ukphillips/GABC.DocumentDB/README.md

 	_Configuring Microsoft Azure Website_

-The project will be created, and the authentication options and Azure Website options will be automatically configured with the project.
+The project will be created, and the authentication options and Azure Web App options will be automatically configured with the project.
 The ASP.NET application can be run locally, if desired.

 Next you will add DocumentDB to this project and build the application.